Prometheus-X-association/walruc/README.md

 2. Navigate to Administration > Plugin Settings
 3. Find "WALRUC" in the list
 4. Configure the following settings:
-    - LRS Endpoint URL
+    - LRS Endpoint POST URL (usually ending in /statements)
-    - LRS API Key
     - LRS basic auth
     - LRC link if hosted elsewhere than Inokufu